-Fax: 334-257-3978
+Fax: 334-454-8140

-Lisa Hornsby, Principal Rachel Martin, Assistant Principal
+Kathryn Conradson, Principal Rachel Martin, Assistant Principal

 Welcome to Reeltown Elementary School!
-The RES family-our faculty and staff, students, parents, and community members-all work together toward the common goal of empowering our students to be successful in every way.
-Our purpose, the "why" behind everything we do and every decision that we make, is our kids.
-Every single student, from PreK to 5th grade, deserves our very best, and that is exactly what we strive to give them.
+At RES, our dedicated faculty, staff, students, parents, and community members come together with a shared commitment to empower our students to succeed in every aspect of their lives.
+Our core purpose, the driving force behind every action and decision, is to support and uplift our children.
+We believe that every student, from PreK to 5th grade, deserves our utmost effort and dedication.